alexismmdeveloper/message-email-python/README.md

-# SEND MESSAGE WITH PYTHON
+# SEND AN EMAIL WITH PYTHON
 The operation of this script is to send message to email with python

 For the script to work you need to create a file called .env, in this file will be the emails and password.